jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 * What are the frequency of the different disaster types?
 * What is the severity and duration of events over time?
 * What are the most disaster prone areas of the United States?
-* How does this information help us to predict the frequency, location and frequency of disasters yet to come?
+* How does this information help us to predict the frequency, location and type of disasters yet to come?

 The following natural disasters will be studied in this analysis: